poppy-nicolette/viz_preso/README.md

 # viz_preso
-This is for a guest lecture given in Winter 2023
+This is for a guest lecture given in Winter 2023 at Dalhousie University.

+Feel free to use this material, though you should be careful to maintain image sources.

+Anything created in Inkscape is fair use.